-The dependence of the measured signal strengths on the profiling of $m_H$ is checked and found to have a small impact both on the inclusive results and those in terms of the five main H boson production mechanisms, well within the measurement uncertainties.
+The dependence of the measured signal strengths on the profiling of m_H is checked and found to have a small impact both on the inclusive results and those in terms of the five main H boson production mechanisms, well within the measurement uncertainties.
 The best fit signal value changes at most by 4% and the profiled value of the mass is found to be $m_H = 125.09^{+0.15}{-0.14}$ (stat) GeV.
-It is important to note here that the precise determination of $m_H$ and the systematic uncertainties that enter its measurement are beyond the scope of this analysis.
+It is important to note here that the precise determination of m_H and the systematic uncerthe SM predictions.
+In the bottom panel ratios of the measured cross sections and the SM predictions are shown with corresponding uncertainties for each of the bins